klutz4/product_recommender/README.md

 I decided to limit my clustering comparison to the other three methods.

 Once I had my methods, I had to find a way to incorporate the price restraints with my clusters.
 After all, you wouldn't want to plan on spending $100 on a chair and have a $1000 chair recommended to you.
+For this, I added a user input to specify the desired price range.

 Fun fact: the most expensive product in my sample is a crystal chandelier for a whopping $19,045.00.